 Colin Ake has spent years serving Woodstock and promoting growth in our community

-As Chair of local nonprofit Greenprints Alliance and former Vice-Chair of the Woodstock Planning and Zoning Commission, Colin helped maintain and expand Woodstock's special character.
+As Chairman of the Board for local nonprofit Greenprints Alliance and former Vice-Chair of the Woodstock Planning and Zoning Commission, Colin helped maintain and expand Woodstock's special character.
 Today, our city is a place we can all be proud of thanks to the foresight and investment of many in the community.
 As your councilman, Colin will continue to work hard to guide Woodstock's growth in the coming years.

 Woodstock Service Record

 Helped develop Fresh Start Cherokee and The Circuit business model, layout, and overall concept

 Sojourn Community Church

 Principal, Georgia Tech VentureLab